fs1n/GEOLocation-Mapper/docs/index.md

 ## ⚠️ Disclaimer
 This tool is designed for **educational and research purposes only**.
 The creator assumes no responsibility for any **illegal or unethical** activities.
 Users must **comply with all relevant laws and regulations** in their jurisdiction.

-Here’s a professional and engaging **About the Project** text for your GitHub page:

 ---

 ### About the Project